abdulrehman-03/abdulrehman-03.github.io/writeups/htb/unictf-mss.md

 <br>
 If the value of x is less than 2^15, it will call the poly function which will perfrom some calculations on the key based on the value of x we provide and return the result as y.
 Luckily, there is an unintended solution for this challenge.
 That is, if we provide 0 as the value of x, than the value of y will be the actual key (The poly function won’t change the value of our key).

 So with that, we got our key, iv and encrypted flag.
-All we have to do now is just reverse the process using these values.<br>
+All we have to do now is just reverse the process using these values.<br><br>

 ```python
 from hashlib import sha256